shariq1989/cookbook/content/recipe/Goa_Lentil_Soup.md

 #### Is Goa red dal vegetarian?
 Is it vegan?

-This dish is both vegetarian and vegan-friendly.
+This dish is tasty and both vegetarian and vegan-friendly.

 #### Can I freeze the Goa red dal?